PART 10 - ACKNOWLEDGMENT OF SERVICE

 10.4 On receipt of an acknowledgment of service, the court must notify the claimant in writing.

-(a) be signed by the defendant or the defendant’s legal representative; and
+(b) be signed by the defendant or their legal representative or litigation friend; and

 (Rule 6.23 makes provision in relation to addresses for service.)

-(Rule 19.8A modifies this Part where a notice of claim is served under that rule to bind a person not a party to the claim).
+(Rule 19.13 modifies this Part where a notice of claim is served under that rule to bind a person not a party to the claim.)